-Principles of Marketing (3) - AAS, AAA

-Financial Accounting (3) - AAS, AAA

-FLG 141-142 Elementary German I/II (4) - AAS, AAA, D FLG 241-242 Intermediate German I/II (4) - AAS, AAA, D lowa Community colleges have developed the following Core Performance Standards for all applicants to Health Care Career Programs.
+AGB 235 Introduction to Agriculture Markets (3) - AAS, AAA BUS 102 Introduction to Business (3) - AAS, AAA MKT 110 Principles of Marketing (3) - AAS, AAA ACC 142 Financial Accounting (3) - AAS, AAA lowa Community colleges have developed the following Core Performance Standards for all applicants to Health Care Career Programs.
 These standards are based upon required abilities that are compatible with effective performance in health care careers.
 Applicants unable to meet the Core Performance Standards are responsible for discussing the possibility of reasonable accommodations with the designated institutional office.
 Before final admission into a health career program, applicants are responsible for providing medical and other documentation related to any disability and the appropriate accommodations needed to meet the Core Performance Standards.
 These materials must be submitted in accordance with the institution's ADA Policy.